afran190/urban_mortality_data/README.md

 ### Documentation of Absences:
 - The documentation of absences became a critical part of the project narrative, highlighting which populations, causes, and events were systematically underreported, or entirely unrecorded, despite the presence of open data infrastructures.
 To complement the structured analysis of available datasets, I also created a **tracker** (`city_available_data_sets_tracker.csv`) to document where data was missing, incomplete, or obscured across city open data portals.

      This spreadsheet records which cities provided datasets in the following categories:
      - Inmate Deaths
      - COVID-19 Deaths
      - Drug-Related Deaths

      For each city and dataset type, the tracker includes:
      - A **yes/no indicator** for both data availability and demographic breakdowns
      - A **Special Notes** column that describes anomalies, outdated datasets, or known gaps in coverage

      #### Notebook: `city_data_tracker.ipynb`

      The notebook `city_data_tracker.ipynb` was used to:
      - Read in the CSV tracker as a DataFrame
      - Visually summarize absence patterns for reporting

 ## Findings and Analysis:
-- Based on the compiled tracker, the analysis of publicly available death datasets across U.S. cities reveals notable inconsistencies in both data availability and transparency—particularly around inmate deaths, COVID-19 fatalities, and drug-related deaths.
+- Based on the compiled tracker, the analysis of publicly available mortality datasets across U.S. cities reveals notable inconsistencies in both data availability and transparency; particularly around deaths of people who are incarcerated, COVID-19 fatalities, and drug-related deaths.
 The “Special Notes” column in the spreadsheet surfaces key anomalies, gaps, and archival issues that significantly impact the comprehensiveness and usability of each dataset.

 ---